About Atal Bihari Vajpayee

 - His government passed the Prevention of Terrorism Act.

 - Tithe country’s GDP grew at record levels, surpassing 6 to 7 percent, during his tenure as the PM.
-The international image of the country improved with modernization of industrial and public infrastructure; increased foreign investments; booming of IT industry; creation of new jobs; industrial expansion; and improved agricultural harvests.
+The international image of the country improved with the modernisation of industrial and public infrastructure; increased foreign investments; booming of IT industry; creation of new jobs; industrial expansion; and improved agricultural harvests.

 Books written by Atal Bihari Vajpayee